falfaro/juju-openstack/README.md

 ## Troubleshooting

+### Dry run

+To get a summary of the deployment steps (without actually deploying) a dry run can be performed:

+    juju deploy --dry-run bundle-4-nodes.newton.yaml

 ### Juju retry-provisioning

 You can use the `retry-provisioning` command in cases where deploying applications, adding units, or adding machines fails.
 It allows you to specify machines which should be retried to resolve errors reported with `juju status`.